Choose the health content that’s right for you, and get it delivered right in your inbox.

 Preventing Ankle Injuries

-Regular stretching, balance/proprioception and strengthening exercises can help minimize your risks of injury and improve motion in all areas of the body.
+Regular stretching and strengthening exercises can help minimize your risks of injury and improve motion in all areas of the body.
 You can use a variety of stretching techniques to make sure you have full range of motion at all joints and lessen your chances of injuries too.
+And, using a foam roller can help with stretching and mobility.

 Progressive strengthening exercises allow you to better stabilize yourself during activity.
 Balancing exercises train your body to know where it is in space and reduce your injury rate.
 Other tips for preventing injuries include: